General-Assembly-Team-1/stir-craft/docs/README.md

 ## Project Overview

 StirCraft is a Django-based cocktail management application that allows users to:
-- Create and manage cocktail recipes
+- Create and manage cocktail recipes with dynamic ingredient forms
-- Organize ingredients and measurements
+- Organize ingredients with intelligent categorization and duplicate detection
-- Build custom cocktail lists
+- Build and manage custom cocktail lists with advanced list management
-- Share and discover cocktail recipes
+- Share and discover cocktail recipes through public list browsing
+- Copy and fork lists from other users (similar to recipe forking)
+- Browse cocktails with hierarchical detail levels (low/medium/full detail cards)
-- Manage favorites and personal collections
+- Manage favorites and personal collections with bulk operations
+- Advanced tag system with dynamic coloring and flavor categorization

 ### Technology Stack
 - **Backend**: Django 5.2.5, PostgreSQL